Can a Cordless Drill Be Used as a Screwdriver?

 Can I Use My Drill as a Screwdriver?

-Check the List of Functions
+Check the List of Cordless Drill Functions (You Need to Know)

 Benefits of Using a Drill as a Screwdriver